COSC3020/reverse-insertion-sort-Kodoka/README.md

 most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

-## Average-Case Time Complexity and Reasoning
+## Best, Worst, and Average Overview

 As discussed, the best case time complexity of insertion sort will be $\Theta(n)$.
 This occurs when we're working with a fully sorted array like [1, 2, 3, 4, 5].